symfony/symfony-docs/configuration/multiple_kernels.rst

         }
     }

-Then, run `composer auto-scripts` to test it!
+Then, run ``composer auto-scripts`` to test it!

 .. note::

     The commands available for each console script (e.g. ``bin/console -iapi`` and ``bin/console -iadmin``) can differ because they depend on the bundles enabled for each application, which could be different.

 Rendering Templates
 -------------------

-Let's assume there is now another app called ``admin``.
+Let's consider that you need to create another app called ``admin``.
 If you follow the :ref:`Symfony Best Practices </best_practices>`, the shared Kernel templates will be located in the ``templates/`` directory at the project's root.
 For admin-specific templates, you can create a new directory ``apps/admin/templates/`` which you will need to manually configure under the Admin application:

 .. code-block:: yaml